ToolJet/ToolJet/docs/docs/data-sources/dynamodb.md

 ### Update Item

 Update an item in DynamoDB by specifying the primary key and providing new attribute values.
+If the primary key does not exist in the table then instead of updating it will insert a new row.

 **Required parameters:**
 - **Update Condition**